lower risk through global diversification with Ashton Global Emerging Managers

 Valuation

 The run-up in US stock prices during the last decade led to high valuation levels, which often imply future underperformance.
 Stock market capitalization as a percentage of GDP is one of the most respected measurements of stock valuation.
 In the United States, it rose from 138% in 2007 to 166% in 2017.
-On the other hand, world stock market capitalization as a percentage of GDP fell slightly from 114% to 112%.
+On the other hand, the world's stock market capitalization as a percentage of GDP fell slightly, from 114% to 112%.
 US stock valuation relative to the rest of the world is now even higher than it was in 1999.

 A More Inclusive Future